Maharaj Prem Singh: Maharaja of Rajlani and community work

+These contributions significantly improved water management and agriculture in the village.

+Cultural and religious significance of Rajlani

+Rajlani is home to the revered Shri Bhairav Baori, located near the Maharaja's garden (Baag).
+Shri Bhairav Dev is believed to bless childless families with children, and devotees regularly offer oil and boiled moth (Baakla) in prayer.

 Personal life

 Maharaj Prem Singh married Rani Gulab Kanwar, daughter of Thakur Devi Singh of Doongri, and had 3 children.

 The eldest is Rani Aruna Singh, who married Apji Vijai Singh of Koela, also a distinguished polo player.
 They had 2 children.